 Political Participation

-Ethiopia’s national elections took place over two phases, with the first round of voting occurring on June 21, 2021, and the second on September 30, 2021.
-Elections held in the Tigray region by the TPLF in defiance of the federal government on September 9, 2020, were declared null.
-No plans for elections in Tigray have since been announced due to ongoing conflict.
+Ethiopia’s most recent national elections were held in two phases, with the first round on June 21, 2021, and the second on September 30, 2021.
+Elections held in Tigray by the TPLF on September 9, 2020, in defiance of the federal government, were declared invalid.
+Voting in some regions was delayed, and as of May 2022, 66 of 95 seats in Benishangul-Gumuz remained unfilled.
+The election for these seats was finally held in June 2024, with the ruling Prosperity Party securing most of them.
+No elections have been announced in the Tigray region due to ongoing governance disputes following the conflict.

-On October 4, 2021, elected and appointed members of the new government took power.
-The elections were contested by a large number of opposition parties and 125 independent candidates.
-Part of the opposition, including the Oromo Liberation Front (OLF), the Oromo Federalist Congress (OFC) and the Ogaden National Liberation Front (ONLF), boycotted the election.
-The Prosperity Party, led by Abiy Ahmed, won 410 out of 436 seats in the House of Peoples’ Representatives.
-Of the opposition parties, the National Movement of Amhara (NaMA) won five seats, the Ethiopian Citizens for Social Justice (EZEMA) four seats and the Gedio People Democratic Organization two seats.
-Independent candidates hold four seats.
+The 2021 elections featured numerous opposition parties and 125 independent candidates.
+However, major opposition groups including the Oromo Liberation Front (OLF), Oromo Federalist Congress (OFC) and Ogaden National Liberation Front (ONLF) boycotted the vote.
+The Prosperity Party, led by Abiy Ahmed, won 410 of 436 seats in the House of Peoples’ Representatives.
+Among opposition parties, the National Movement of Amhara (NaMA) secured five seats, Ethiopian Citizens for Social Justice (EZEMA) won four and the Gedio People Democratic Organization took two, while independent candidates won four seats.

 Free and fair elections

-When Prime Minister Abiy Ahmed established the Prosperity Party and dissolved the former ruling party, EPRDF, he made it clear that the federal government was attempting to move away from the ethno-federalism established by the TPLF.
-Despite this attempt, the prime minister has been unable to disentangle his administration from the grips of ethnic politics, which are formalized in the Ethiopian constitution.
-Ethiopia is extreme in its application of both ethno-federalism and territorial organizing principles.
-Ethiopia’s constitution not only privileges the majority ethnic/endogenous groups within regions but also grants priority to ethnic representatives of majority groups over the central government in the administration and control of regions.
+When Abiy established the Prosperity Party and dissolved the former ruling party, the EPRDF, he made clear that the federal government was attempting to move away from the ethnofederalism established by the TPLF.
+Despite this attempt, the prime minister has been unable to disentangle his own administration from the grip of ethnic politics, which are formalized in the Ethiopian constitution.
+Ethiopia is extreme in its application of both ethnofederalism and territorial organizing principles.
+Ethiopia’s constitution not only privileges majority ethnic/endogenous groups within regions, but also gives ethnic representatives of majority groups priority over the central government with regard to administering and controlling regions.

-In this context, political enclaves exist within the ethno-nationalist political forces of each region of Ethiopia.
-Through the laws written in the constitution, they can leverage both the constitution and charged political sentiment to undermine attempts by the government to de-ethnicize the governance structure.
-This is an especially salient issue when it comes to disputed territory and even the status of the capital city, Addis Ababa, which is surrounded by the Oromia regional state.
+In this context, political enclaves exist within the ethnonationalist political forces of each region in Ethiopia, although many have been removed or weakened through sustained efforts by the federal government and the ruling party.
+Despite this weakening, ethnically based elites remained able to leverage both the provisions of the constitution and charged political sentiment to undermine attempts by the government to deethnicize the governance structure.
+This issue is especially salient in the administration of disputed territory.

 Effective power to govern

 Article 30 of the Ethiopian constitution states that “Everyone has the right to assemble and to participate in peaceful demonstrations and to petition.
 Appropriate regulations may be made in the interest of public safety, public order and the general welfare of the people.”
-Similarly, Article 31 of the constitution guarantees the right to freedom of association, stating that “Every person has the right to freedom of association for any lawful purpose.”
-However, it is important to note that, in practice, there have been restrictions on these rights in Ethiopia, which have become increasingly intolerant over time.
-In the early months of 2023, several opposition parties were prevented from holding party meetings by federal police.
-Protests and holiday celebrations that are not explicitly allowed by the government are regularly disbanded by force, often resulting in injuries and fatalities.
-Unless sponsored by the government, permits for gatherings are often revoked or, if approved, later dispersed by police.
+Similarly, Article 31 of the constitution guarantees the right to the freedom of association, stating that “Every person has the right to freedom of association for any lawful purpose.”
+However, in practice, these rights have been restricted in Ethiopia, and the restrictions have grown increasingly stringent over time.
+In 2023 and 2024, legal protests were regularly disrupted by security forces; this included protests and rallies responding to the disbanding of regional special forces, the demolition of houses and religious institutions, governance zoning decisions, and the lack of services.
+As in previous years under the same administration, permits for gatherings not sponsored by the government are often revoked, and, if approved, the gatherings are often later dispersed by police.

 Association / assembly rights